DevExpress-Examples/wpf-data-grid-process-frequent-data-updates/README.md

 ## RefreshDataExample

 Set the [AllowLiveDataShaping](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.AllowLiveDataShaping) property to `false` and use a collection that doesn't support notifications (for example, `List<T>`) to ignore data shaping operations when data is changed.
 Call the [GridControl.RefreshData](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.RefreshData) method to display all changes in the control.
-In this example, a [custom behavior](https://docs.devexpress.com/WPF/17458/mvvm-framework/behaviors/how-to-create-a-custom-behavior) refreshes the `GridControl` each second.
+In this example, a [custom behavior](https://docs.devexpress.com/WPF/17458/mvvm-framework/behaviors/how-to-create-a-custom-behavior) refreshes the `GridControl` each second (**GridTimerRefreshBehavior**).

 ### Files to Review